Dental Implants — Jupiter, FL

 Tooth Replacement for the 21st Century

 In the past, if you had a missing tooth, a dentist would give you a restoration that only brought back the dental crown or visible part of the tooth.
 While this might have looked great, it was inevitably weaker than your real tooth, and you would likely have to get it replaced in less than a decade.
-Implants fix this problem by replacing both the crown and the root located below the gum line.
+Dental implants fix this problem by replacing both the crown and the root located below the gum line.
 As a result, a patient basically gets their real tooth back and enjoys the very best when it comes to both aesthetics and function.
-At Jupiter Implant & Cosmetic dentistry, we can use this state-of-the-art treatment to replace any number of teeth for a lifetime, and you can get started rebuilding your smile by calling us today to schedule a consultation.
+At Jupiter Implant & Cosmetic Dentistry, we can use this state-of-the-art treatment to replace any number of teeth for a lifetime, and you can get started rebuilding your smile by calling us today to schedule a consultation.

 Benefits of Dental Implants

-Missing Single Tooth
+Missing One Tooth

 Missing Multiple Teeth

 If the missing teeth are consecutive, an implant bridge may work for you.
 This device uses two implants fused to a pontic (i.e., artificial tooth).
 As such, it doesn’t rely on nearby teeth like a typical bridge.
 That means it won’t remove any of your existing enamel.

 (Of course, a partial implant denture is best if you’ve lost many teeth throughout your mouth.
 It’ll use several implant posts to anchor itself in place.)